Pregnancy nausea (aka morning sickness) is one of the earliest signs of pregnancy and affects around 65% of pregnant people.

 6. “Anti-nausea tablets from your doctor.
 From week 9 to 16 I took a prescription from my doctor because I was getting so dehydrated and couldn’t keep any food down.
 They were a game-changer!” - Holly

 7. “Drink lemongrass or chamomile tea.
-Whenever I start feeling queasy or nauseous, I do this and it appeases my stomach.” - Emma
+Whenever I start feeling queasy or nauseous, I drink chamomile tea and it appeases my stomach.” - Emma

 8. “Eat every three hours in small amounts.
 It definitely helps to eat what you actually crave and in small amounts.
 Little and often = the key to keeping things down and digesting.” - Steffany

 9. “Sip cold water as soon as you’re out of bed.
 The water keeps you hydrated!
 Oh, and brush your teeth asap too, it really helped me ward off any sickness.” - Rachel